reincas/YALIP/README.md

 ```

 All matrix elements are returned as double-precision floating-point numbers.
-The YALL package takes particular care to convert the exact integers from the
+The YALL package takes particular care to convert the exact integer representation
-AMELI repository, which represent square roots of rationals, into their
+of signed square roots of rationals from the AMELI repository into their
-floating-point representation, utilising the full resolution of the floating-point
+floating-point representation with maximum precision, utilising the full resolution
-format.
+of the floating-point format.

 ## Class `Levels`